SalomePlatform/smesh/src/Tools/blocFissure/doc/gui.rst

 With GUI
 =====================================

 To make the use of « Bloc Fissure » easier, a Graphical User Interface (GUI) was developed.
 Inputs are similar to those of :ref:`script mode <script>`.
-GUI is accessible in the SMESH extension *XXXXXXXXXXXXXXXXXXXXXXXX*
+GUI is accessible in the SMESH extension *Add a crack in a mesh*

 .. figure:: images/BF_GUI_capture.png
    :width: 700